apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 ---
-title: enable authentication and restriction
+title: Enable authentication and restriction
 ---

 <!--